 Summer of the Gypsy Moths by Sara Pennypacker

 It’s a complicated relationship between two foster girls living in the same house.
 11-year-old Stella loves her great-aunt Louise’s house and is living there because her mom is unreliable.
-Great-Aunt Louise has also taken in anther foster child, Angel.
-If that’s not complicated enough, Great-Aunt Louise passes away and now the girls must find a way to work together in order to live at her house until Stella’s mom can be found and brought in to help. [chapter book, ages 8 and up]
+Great-Aunt Louise has also taken in another foster child, Angel.
+If that’s not complicated enough, Great-Aunt Louise passes away and now the girls must find a way to work together in order to live at her house until Stella’s mom can be found and brought in to help. [middle grade, ages 8 and up]

 Be Light Like a Bird by Monika Schroeder

-12-year-old Wren is grieving after the death of her father, but her life only gets more difficult when her mom decides start a new life, moving them from the only home she’s known.
+12-year-old Wren is grieving after the death of her father, but her life only gets more difficult when her mom decides to start a new life, moving them from the only home she’s known.
 In this new environment, Wren is bullied and must rebuild the pieces of her life, including facing her past and forgiving those closest to her.
-Through loss, Wren also finds hope and a new path to forge for the future. [chapter book, ages 8 and up]
+Through loss, Wren also finds hope and a new path to forge for the future. [middle grade, ages 8 and up]

 The Thing About Jellyfish by Ali Benjamin

 Capturing the angst of coming of age, The Thing About Jellyfish is a story of the politics of middle school girl friendships and the pain caused by shifts in order to upgrade to a more popular strata.
 In this case, Suzy can’t accept that her best friend drowned, and has an alternate theory that she decides to prove by setting off into the world by herself.
-Her journey is also one of self discovery and ultimately resilience and hope. [chapter book, ages 10 and up]
+Her journey is also one of self-discovery and ultimately resilience and hope. [middle grade, ages 10 and up]

 Maybe a Fox by Kathi Appelt and Alison McGhee

 Told in two voices — one of the fox, the other of Sylvie who has gone missing — 11-year-old Jules must cope with the loss of her mother and sister.
 At the moment of Sylvie’s death, her spirit might have transferred to that of an unborn fox.
-Is this fox meant to help Jules navigate this difficult time? [chapter book, ages 9 and up]
+Is this fox meant to help Jules navigate this difficult time? [middle grade, ages 9 and up]

 Lost in the Sun by Lisa Graff

 The burden Trent is carrying inside himself is the accidental death of his friend Jared Richards during an ice hockey game, when the puck that Trent sent flying hit Jared in the chest, killing him due to an unknown heart condition.
-Everyone tells in to get on with his life, it was an accident, but Trent is frozen in that moment.
+Everyone tells it to get on with his life, it was an accident, but Trent is frozen at that moment.
 Former friends begin to avoid Trent, and he finds it difficult to play sports any more.
-But middle school, his mom tells him, is a chance to make new friends.” [chapter book, ages 9 and up]
+But middle school, his mom tells him, is a chance to make new friends.” [middle grade, ages 9 and up]

 The Green Glass Sea by Ellen Klages

 11-year-old Dewey Kerrigan moves to New Mexico to live with her mathematician father who is working on a secret project in a town, Los Alamos, that doesn’t officially exist.
 The year is 1943 and this project, “the gadget,” will change the world forever.
-Dewey’s life change dramatically too, when her father unexpectedly dies in the midst of this important project. [chapter book, ages 8 and up]
+Dewey’s life changes dramatically too when her father unexpectedly dies in the midst of this important project. [middle grade, ages 8 and up]

 A Million Miles from Boston by Karen Day